Lime712/Cool-Mod/README.md

 # Cool Mod
+### This mod is finished, and will not be updated.

 Me trying to make a java mod, using the java mod template, a Java Mindustry mod template that works on Android and PC.
 The Kotlin version of the template used can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).

 ## Building for Desktop Testing